Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/optimizing-angular-universal-for-seo.md

 ![Angular Title](https://cdn.hashnode.com/res/hashnode/image/upload/v1613023807905/HNeCgBjIn.png)

-But the main goal is that it is now adjusted on the server-rendered version as well, so let's inspect the page source.
+But the main goal is that it is now adjusted on the server-rendered version, so let's inspect the page source.

 ![Angular Title in source code](https://cdn.hashnode.com/res/hashnode/image/upload/v1613023937719/NTAY8kAC4.png)